Music of Hawaii: Ukulele

-The ukulele was introduced to Hawaii by Madeiran immigrants near the close of the 19th century.
-The Portuguese brought a small guitar-like instrument, known as the machete.
-The instrument became a very popular one in Hawaiian culture, and a majority of Hawaiian songs involve the ukulele.
+The instrument became very popular in Hawaiian culture as it was the first introduction to a melodic instrument.
+A majority of Hawaiian songs involve the ukulele and many have begun playing the instrument from around the world.
 In Hawaiian, ukulele literally means "flea (uku) jumping (lele)."
-It was named as such because when plucked, the high pitch of the strings brings to mind the image of a jumping flea.
-There are currently four sizes of ukulele; soprano, concert, tenor and baritone.
+It was named in reference to the movement of players' fingers, acting as fleas jumping to and from different frets and strings.
+There are currently four sizes of ukulele; soprano, concert, tenor, and baritone.